 Specifically, we prove an inequality \textit{between operators} on the $N$-particle Hilbert space, of which the key estimates in \cite{Pickl1,KPickl} leading to the quantum mean-field limit are straightforward consequences.

 The next section briefly recalls only the essential part of \cite{FGTPaul} used in the sequel.
-The main results obtained in the present paper are then stated in section \ref{S-Main}.
+The main results obtained in the present paper are Theorems \ref{T-DefC} and \ref{T-OpIneq} from sections \ref{S-ExtDef} and \ref{S-Main} respectively.
 The proofs of these results are given in the subsequent sections.